Hatfield House

 Hatfield House is a Grade I listed country house set in a large park, the Great Park, on the eastern side of Hatfield, Hertfordshire, England.

-The present Jacobean house, a leading example of the prodigy house, was built in 1611 by Robert Cecil, 1st Earl of Salisbury and Chief Minister to King James I. It is a prime example of Jacobean architecture.
+The present Jacobean house, a leading example of the prodigy house, was built in 1611 by Robert Cecil, 1st Earl of Salisbury and Chief Minister to James I. It is a prime example of Jacobean architecture.
 The estate includes extensive grounds and surviving parts of an earlier palace.
 Queen Elizabeth's Oak is said to be the place where Elizabeth I was informed she had become queen.
 The house is currently the home of Robert Gascoyne-Cecil, 7th Marquess of Salisbury.
 It is open to the public.